TiagoMauricio/pexa/README.md

 A self hostable API for personal expense tracking built with [FastAPI](https://github.com/fastapi/fastapi)

+## Goal

+Primary:

+* Simple expense tracking to allow frontends to graph information in a simple way
+* Allow multiple users to record expenses in the same account (Great for couples)
+* Easy to self host

+North star:

+* Build an API Standard that can be integrated with custom UI client applications (both desktop and mobile) to achieve a modular ecosystem
+* Support delay tolerant operation (register your expenses even if you're offline in your client app and then upload them when you're connected)

 ## Context

 There are many great opensource options for personal finance tracking.
 However, I felt like they were either too feature full or lacking particular features I was looking for.